Skip to content

 Good For the Climate:

-• Most buildings use fossil fuels like methane gas to heat rooms, heat water, and cook.
+- Most buildings use fossil fuels like methane gas to heat rooms, heat water, and cook, which releases emissions.

 Good for your Health:

-• .Gas stoves release several hazardous pollutants, notably nitrogen dioxide and carbon monoxide.
+- .Gas stoves release several hazardous pollutants, notably nitrogen dioxide, carbon monoxide, and benzene.

 Gas stoves are a primary source of pollution inside the home.
 Electrification is the solution!